HL7/hl7.github.io/_docs/core_libs_overview.md

 ### Repository
 [https://github.com/FHIR/fhir-test-cases/](https://github.com/FHIR/fhir-test-cases/)

-### Downstream Projects
+### Dependent Projects
 - [org.hl7.fhir.core](#orghl7fhircore)

 ## org.hl7.fhir.core

 This is the java core object handling code.
 It includes Java models of all FHIR resources, as well as utilities (including the FHIR validator) for the FHIR specification.
-The models and utilities in this code are imported as a dependencies and used for several downstream FHIR projects.
+The models and utilities in this code are imported as a dependencies and used for several dependent FHIR projects.
 This project uses the test cases definied in [fhir-test-cases](#fhir-test-cases).

 ### Repository
 [https://github.com/hapifhir/org.hl7.fhir.core](https://github.com/hapifhir/org.hl7.fhir.core)